puppetlabs/puppet-docs/source/puppet/3/reference/lang_defined_types.markdown

 You can also put type definitions in [the site manifest][sitedotpp].
 If you do so, they may be placed anywhere in the file and are not parse-order dependent.

 Type definitions may also be placed inside class definitions; however, this limits their availability to that class and is not recommended for any purpose.
-This is not formally deprecated in this version of Puppet (2.7), but may become so in a future release.
+This is not formally deprecated in Puppet 3, but may become so in a future release.

 Naming